Modern Foreign Languages

-Students at Sunbury Manor study Spanish twice a week in KS3 and 3 times a week in KS4.
-In lessons we use a variety of games, IT resources and interactive projects, authentic material from Spanish speaking countries and cultural experiences.
-These bring our lessons to life and make the learning of the four key skills (listening, reading, speaking, writing) fun, engaging and accessible.
-Spanish, like any other language, is a combination of topic vocabulary and grammar.
-We introduce progressively more challenging grammar concepts as the students progress through the school and do this through relevant topic areas such as food, fashion, school, holidays and future careers.
-In key stage 4 we develop this further and examine themes in more depth, debating such things as the environment and issues that affect young people.
+In lessons we use a variety of resources such as games, IT, interactive projects, authentic material from the target language countries and cultural experiences to enhance teaching and learning.
+These bring our lessons to life and make the learning of the four key skills (speaking, listening, reading, writing) fun, engaging and accessible.
+Learning a foreign language requires a combination of phonics, vocabulary and grammar.
+We introduce and progressively build on these throughout the students’ learning journey and through relevant topic areas such as identity and culture, leisure, food, fashion, the environment, school, holidays and future careers.
+At key stage 4 we develop this further and examine themes in more depth, delving deeper into topical issues such as our planet, social problems and issues that affect young people.

 Curriculum Overview